Pig Pickin Cake Recipe

 4.73 from 22 votes

-Jazz up a boxed cake mix to create a moist, fruity layer cake with an easy Cool Whip frosting!
-This Pig Pickin’ Cake is an old fashioned recipe favorite.
+Jazz up a boxed cake mix to create a moist, fruity layer cake with an easy Cool Whip and pudding frosting.
+This orange pineapple Pig Pickin Cake recipe is an old fashioned recipe favorite.

 Servings 12 servings